ArthurZey/arthurzey.github.io/_posts/2021-05-21-overstock-ceva-home-delivery.md

 2021-05-19 13:00 came and passed.
 I called the Ceva Logistics number.
 I was advised that I had an upcoming appointment "on Wednesday, May 19, from 9am to 1pm"... which was in the past.
 Boy, did that ever instill confidence in me.
 I got through their IVR system to get placed on hold to speak to an agent.
 After 20 minutes, the obnoxious hold muzak stopped, and it sounded like I had been connected to an agent.
 "Hello?
 Hello?", but there was nobody on the other line.
 After about 30 to 45 seconds of this, the IVR prompted me to complete a survey about my customer service experience.
 You can imagine the glowing review I left.
 At the end, I was asked to leave a message with more detailed comments.
 Perfect.
 I pressed "1" to indicate my interest to do so...
 "Please leave your comments after the tone."...and then the system hung up on me.
 Wow.

 I went through this exact script two more times.
 Then I decided to call Overstock.com customer support.

+I was connected rather speedily to Dave, who was extremely apologetic about the inconvenience, opened up a case for me, and credited me $113 for the shipping cost!
+Good customer service was a welcome change.
+He said that the team that would handle this kind of case for oversized items would get back to me within 48 hours.
+That would probably have blown my timeline for the gathering, but I appreciated what Dave was able to do.

+Last-ditch effort: I tried calling Ceva again.
+Miraculously, this time, after my 20-minute hold, I was connected with an agent.
+She explained that the local office didn't even get the item until just that morning, so there was no way it could have gotten out on a delivery truck the same day...
+Uhh...
+Then on what basis did Ceva represented to Overstock.com that delivery would be by 2021-05-18?
+On what basis did they allow me to schedule a delivery for 2021-05-18 and then 2021-05-19?
+What a mess.
+And, of course, the next available delivery window was two days later on 2021-05-21, 09:00 to 13:00.
+There was just no way, despite their repeated errors, that they would do right by their (indirect) customer and deliver either the same day or even the next day.